“Arguably local theater’s premiere event” – The Denver Post

 Who are the industry attendees?

 Every year the Colorado New Play Summit attracts theatre industry leaders and artists from over 20 states.
 This includes playwrights, directors, actors, dramaturgs, artistic directors, literary managers, casting directors, managers, agents and other representatives from theatre companies throughout the country.
-View the 2023 industry attendee list
+Check back at a later date for a list of industry leaders and artists who will be attending the 2025 Colorado New Play Summit.

 How do I get to the Summit?